Nick Gallery: Pro career

 Gallery wasn't drafted and sat out the 1997 season.
-In 1998, however, he was signed by the New York Jets and beat out 37-year-old incumbent Brian Hansen during the pre-season, thus becoming the Jets' punter for their opening game against the San Francisco 49ers.
+In 1998, however, he was signed by the New York Jets and beat out 37-year-old incumbent Brian Hansen during the preseason, thus becoming the Jets' punter for their opening game against the San Francisco 49ers.
 But things did not go smoothly for the rookie punter; his first kick went only 34 yards, and his second punt was shanked, landing out of bounds only 23 yards downfield.
 This earned what the New York Daily News termed "an evil stare" from coach Bill Parcells, and the strong field position led to a 49ers touchdown.
 Gallery punted four more times, and his best two were his last ones, in overtime: a 48-yarder to Niners return man R. W. McQuarters (who was tackled by Gallery himself) and a 49-yard punt that pinned San Francisco on their own four-yard-line.
 Unfortunately for New York, on the very next play Garrison Hearst ran 96 yards for a game-winning touchdown.
 Gallery finished with six punts for 39.7 average, well below his numbers at Iowa.
 It would be Gallery's only game in the NFL, as the Jets hurriedly re-signed Hansen and the rookie was released.

 In 2000, Gallery was signed by the Frankfurt Galaxy of NFL Europe and became the Galaxy's regular punter, kicking 43 times for an unimpressive 39.4 average.
 He did not return to Frankfurt in 2001, but was selected by the Chicago Enforcers as a kicker (K) from Iowa with the 475th pick in the 2001 XFL inaugural draft.
 Gallery was the 475th—and last—player selected, making him the nascent league's own Mr. Irrelevant.
 He did not make the team, however, and his pro career came to an end.

 Nick's younger brother Robert Gallery, after starring as a tackle in Iowa, was selected second overall in 2004 and played seven seasons for the Oakland Raiders, plus one for the Seattle Seahawks.